zlfn/rust-gb/README.md

 3. Putting everything aside, it's fun!

 ## Goal
-This project's goal is to develop a Game Boy Development Kit that enables the creation of Game Boy games using Rust, include *safe* management APIs in Game Boy memory, abstracted functions, and more.
+This project's goal is to develop a Game Boy Development Kit that enables the creation of Game Boy games using Rust, including *safe* management APIs in Game Boy memory, abstracted functions, and more.

 Currently, the dependence on GBDK is large, but we plan to gradually reduce it.

+## Support
+If you like this project, you can always join our [Discussion](https://github.com/zlfn/rust-gb/discussions)!
+Please feel free to share your opinions or ideas.

+This project is in its very early stages, and we are still designing many things, so it would be nice to have a variety of ideas.

+PRs are always welcome too!

 ## Dependencies
 * rust